bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           experiences and commerce platforms is a costly proposition as you add new digital channels, suppliers and distributors.
 It often involves new infrastructure, consultants and adding user seats to your ERP, CRM, WMS and vendor contracts.
-Above provides a no code Digital Operations environment to aggregate and make senses of key data from your back office systems.
-Once there, you can build intelligent business processes with your own user interfaces, share data across your organization and enforce a data-centric strategy as your business grows.
+Above provides a no code, serverless to aggregate and make senses of key data from your back office systems.

-          *   Grow your back office without adding user seats to your ERP, CRM, WMS and marketing systems
+          With it, you can:

+          *   Build intelligent business processes and your own user interfaces—for unlimited internal and external users

+          *   Share data across your organization and enforce a data-centric strategy as your business grows

           *   Derive new insights from mixed real-time data and create intelligent, predictive automations

-          *   Grant live data access via browser or API to any business or partner user
         video_embed_html: ''
         media_position: left
         media_width: fifty